osipov-slava/job4j_todo/README.md

-This application is typical TODO list with tasks and states 'done' or not yet There are Todo list page, possibility create, update, delete tasks, change status to 'done' There are filter by status
+This application is typical TODO list with tasks and states 'done' or not yet There are Todo list page, possibility create, update, delete tasks, change status to 'done' There are filter by status.
+All pages accessible after user authorisation.

 ### Technologies
-Spring Boot, Thymeleaf, Bootstrap, Liquibase, Hibernate, PostgreSQL, H2, Mockito
+Spring Boot, Thymeleaf, Bootstrap, Liquibase, Hibernate, PostgreSQL, H2, Lombok Mockito

 ### Environment